 Berlin Global Advisors

-Our geopolitical risk analysis and political due diligence teams offer specialist research on international security, country risks, global trade, policies affecting the energy, infrastructure, transport or technology markets, merger control regimes, FDI screening processes or cyber / data governance.
+Our geopolitical risk analysis and political due diligence team offer specialist research and foresight on international security, country risks, trade disputes, energy markets, merger control, FDI regimes or cyber security.

-Our Private Foreign Service team supports clients navigating the decision-making processes in Berlin, Paris, London, Brussels, Washington, Beijing, Tokyo, Delhi or Riyadh to defend or promote their interests in these and other capitals.
+Our Private Diplomacy Service team supports clients navigating the decision-making processes in Berlin, Paris, London, Brussels, Washington, Beijing, Tokyo, Delhi or Riyadh to defend or promote their interests in these and other capitals.